 I’ve known other wild birds copy sounds they’ve heard; when there were abundant Starlings, they learned to drive me mad by mimicking the burble of a little frog-shaped telephone I’d bought in Singapore, sending me sprinting to a silent instrument whenever they felt like it; but Impersonator-Blackbirds?

 There he goes again, Ta da te DAH diddlediddleum…

-Listening to their music and the ripple of the ocean far below, one can believe that, in the words of Marie Lloyd, “Everything in the Garden’s Lovely”, apply Gravity to the Deckchair, elevate one’s feet and, in the words of Dobie Grey, Drift Away, but it’s only two months to July the 22nd and, the 2018 Garden Safari.
-The labyrinth will be, for a few short hours, Open.
-With a few furlongs of paths to weed and, twice the same in hedges to clip and argue back into place after the storms, leisure will now not just take a back seat but, ride standing on the footboard.
+Listening to their music and the ripple of the ocean far below – so close to the shipping lanes that there really are Ferries at the bottom of the garden – one can apply Gravity to the Deckchair, elevate one’s feet and, in the words of Dobie Grey, Drift Away, but it’s only a month to Midsummer when the The Labyrinth will be, for a few short hours, Open.
+With a few furlongs of paths to weed and, twice the same in hedges to clip and argue back into place after the spectacular overgrowth, leisure will now not just take a back seat but, ride standing on the running-board.